harshalself/chatverse-frontend/docs/integration-status.md

 # API Integration Status

-This document tracks the integration status of backend APIs with the AgentFlow UI frontend.
+This document tracks the integration status of backend APIs with the ChatVerse frontend.

 ---